 The 3 secrets to jump from a survival job to a dream job

 Working in Canada posted on September 27, 2013

 Ludwig worked 6 years in the Marketing industry in Germany.
 When he emigrated to Canada in 2011, He found a job as a sales associate for a large retailer.
-After 2 years being that job, Ludwig felt the best way out was to underperform, until such time his employer terminates his employment.
+After 2 years being in that job, Ludwig felt the best way out was to underperform, until such time his employer terminates his employment.
 I was so glad we met!
-6 months […]
+6 […]